QCD resummation of dijet azimuthal decorrelations in pp and pA collisions: Numerical parameterization and results

 In this section, we present our numerical results for the pp and pA resummation formulas derived in the previous section.
 Specifically, we apply the theory formalisms in Eqs.~\eqref{eq:res} and \eqref{eq:reseA} for pp and pA collisions, respectively and compare them with the existing experimental data.
 We discuss applications of this formalism to measuring nuclear modifications to collinear and transverse motions of partons in nTMDPDFs.
 We also provide predictions for the dijet production in the forward rapidity region in pPb collisions at the LHC, as well as in pAu collisions for the sPHENIX kinematics at the RHIC.

 A comprehensive investigation into the QCD resummation of azimuthal decorrelation in dijet production in pp collisions was carried out in \cite{Sun:2014gfa} using the {\it indirect }method, as outlined in the introduction.
 The analysis successfully resummed the large logarithmic terms of azimuthal angle and jet radius at NLL and LL accuracy, respectively, while ignoring the contribution from NGLs.
 In our work, we present a resummation formula for azimuthal decorrelation in the {\it direct} method.
 This approach accounts for both the large logarithmic terms of the azimuthal angle and jet radius at NLL accuracy, including the contribution from NGLs.
 As a verification of the formula, we compare its theoretical predictions to measurements of dijet production in proton-proton collisions taken by the CMS collaboration at the LHC with $\sqrt{s}=7$ TeV, as presented in the left panel of Fig.~\ref{fig:theory-data}.
 The QCD jets were reconstructed using the anti-$k_T$ algorithm \cite{Cacciari:2008gp} with a radius of $R=0.5$ and the rapidities of each jet were limited to $|y_{c,d}|<1.1$.
 Additionally, to construct the denominator of the normalized $\Delta\phi$ distribution, we use the LO expression for the cross section.
 The data, shown as black dots, covers five bins ranging from $80$ GeV to $1$ TeV for the jet transverse momentum $p_T$.
 The theoretical results, displayed as lines of different colors, are found to agree well with the measurements in the back-to-back region across all $p_T$ bins.
+Besides, we also show the uncertainties from scale variations, which are given by the colored bands.
+Here we vary the hard and jet scales by a factor of two around their default values as defined in Eq. \eqref{eq:hj_scale}, and the total uncertainty bands are obtained by the envelope of all the variations.
+Since the non-perturbative Sudakov factor in Eq. \eqref{eq:Sudakov} is fitted at the canonical scale $\mu_{b_*}$, we do not include uncertainties from its variations.
 It is noteworthy that the contribution of Glauber modes, which can potentially violate TMD factorization, is not considered in this analysis.
-Currently, no significant factorization breaking effects have been observed from the LHC data.
-Nonetheless, the magnitude of naive factorization breaking due to Glauber modes can be evaluated by comparing theoretical predictions with future high-precision experimental measurements.
+Therefore, the magnitude of naive factorization breaking due to Glauber modes can be evaluated by comparing theoretical predictions with future high-precision experimental measurements.